Submissions

 Article Processing Charges

-Antibody Reports is a journal supported by the University of Geneva, and partly subsidized by public funds and by several foundations.
-All content is Open Access and freely available online for reading and distribution.
-Our very reduced publication fees (CHF 100.-) help us nonetheless to cover costs of publication, including journal production and maintenance.
-If your antibody has been produced and/or discovered by the Geneva Antibody Facility, your manuscript will be published free of charge.
+Antibody Reports is hosted by the University of Geneva and is technically supported by the Open Access Publication Service.
+It is partially supported by public funds and foundations.
+Our significantly reduced publication fees (CHF 300.-) contribute to covering the expenses associated with publication, including journal production and maintenance.
+Manuscripts featuring antibodies produced and/or discovered by the Geneva Antibody Facility will be published free of charge.

 Privacy Statement